gjdutra/Territorial-Health-Inequality-in-Brazil/README.md

 The R script uses `geobr::read_municipality()` to obtain the simplified 2020 municipal boundaries and saves a reusable shapefile under `Data/Shapefiles/municipios_2020/`.
-The Python script reads this local shapefile.
-Both implementations harmonize codes, report unmatched municipalities, and save residence-based maps in `Output/Maps`.
+It harmonizes municipality codes, reports unmatched municipalities, and saves residence-based maps in `Output/Maps`.

 The project currently contains the downloaded 2020 layer with 5,570 municipal polygons.

+## Health regions

+The municipality-to-health-region relationship comes from `Raw Data/Health Regions BR/tb_ibge.xlsx`.
+The supplied workbooks contain CSV-formatted lines in their first Excel column.
+In `tb_regiao_saude.xlsx`, long hexadecimal WKB geometries are split over several Excel cells; the R script reconstructs the 450 records, converts the WKB to `sf`, and saves a reusable health-region shapefile under `Data/Shapefiles/regioes_saude/`.

 Health-region counts are sums of municipality counts.
 Rates are recalculated from the summed deaths and live births rather than averaging municipal rates.